top of page

 Protein

 Protein needs rise throughout pregnancy as a mother maintains her own protein needs, and also provides protein for her baby to develop muscles, bones, and organs.
-While protein needs do not change in the first trimester of pregnancy, they increase by around 25 grams during the second and third trimesters to around 75 to 85 grams of protein per day, depending on the mother’s pre-pregnancy weight (daily protein needs during the first trimester are 0.8 grams of protein per kilogram of body weight).
+While protein needs do not change in the first trimester of pregnancy, they increase by about 25 grams during the second and third trimesters to around 75 to 85 grams of protein per day, depending on the mother’s pre-pregnancy weight (daily protein needs during the first trimester are 0.8 grams of protein per kilogram of body weight).
 Protein is especially important in the second and third trimesters of pregnancy because protein deposition in fetal, placental and maternal tissues increases to around 21 grams per day (daily protein needs during the second and third trimester are 1.1 grams of protein per kilogram of body weight).
 Because all essential amino acids can be found in plant proteins, plant-based protein sources are sufficient to meet these needs.
-Soy products, pseudocereals (quinoa, amaranth), spinach, and hemp seeds have adequate amounts of all the essential amino acids in a proportion similar to animal foods, and the consumption of these complete proteins should be encouraged.
-Additionally, beans, grains, and other nuts, seeds, and green leafy vegetables are all excellent sources of protein in vegan diets.
+Soy products, pseudocereals (quinoa, amaranth, buckwheat), chia seeds, hemp seeds, and pistachios have adequate amounts of all the essential amino acids in a proportion similar to animal foods, and the consumption of these complete proteins should be encouraged.
+Additionally, beans, whole grains, and other nuts and seeds, are excellent sources of plant-based protein in vegan diets.

 Omega-3 Fatty Acids

-Omega-3 fatty acids, which can only be obtained from the diet, are essential for neurodevelopment, the timing of gestation, and healthy birth weight.
+Omega-3 fatty acids, essential fatty acids that can only be obtained from the diet, are important for neurodevelopment, the timing of gestation, and healthy birth weight.
 While exact requirements during pregnancy have not been established, it is recommended that pregnant women include 2 daily servings of omega-3 rich foods in their diet.
 For vegan pregnant women to obtain adequate omega-3 fatty acids, a variety of sources should be consumed such as flax meal, flaxseed oil, hemp seeds, chia seeds, and walnuts.
-An algae-based DHA or EPA/DHA combination supplement may also be used if intake is low, although a physician should be consulted before beginning any supplementation.
+However, the type of omega 3's in plant-based products, alpha-linolenic acid (ALA), is not easily converted to docosahexaenoic acid (DHA), the most important type of omega 3 needed during pregnancy.
+Therefore, an algae-based DHA or EPA/DHA (eicosapentaenoic acid and docosahexaenoic acid) combination, should also be encouraged.

 Iron